bilgeozcay/bank_campaign/README.md

-Banks can utilize this model to improve their chances of success compared to randomly calling customers.
+Banks can utilize this model to double their chances of success compared to randomly calling customers.

 # Next Steps